ng-web-apis/payment-request/README.md

 -   `waPaymentSubmit` emits [PaymentResponse](https://developer.mozilla.org/en-US/docs/Web/API/PaymentResponse) object to handle a payment request result

--   `waPaymentError` emits an `Error` or `DOMException` with information about user's problem that does not allow to pay with PaymentRequest API
+-   `waPaymentError` emits an `Error` or `DOMException` with information about user's problem that did not allow payment to proceed

 ## Tokens

-The library provides also some tokens to simplify working with PaymentRequest API:
+The library also provides some tokens to simplify working with Payment Request API:

--   `PAYMENT_REQUEST_SUPPORT` returns `true` if user's browser supports PaymentRequest API
+-   `PAYMENT_REQUEST_SUPPORT` returns `true` if user's browser supports Payment Request API

 ```js
 export class YourComponent {